ABOUT US

 Numerous sources of funding assistance exist for biomass energy systems in Pennsylvania for schools, institutions, greenhouses or other businesses.
 Both state and federal programs have grant and loan opportunities available at certain times during the year.

-Additional funding sources and special loan programs are currently under development to provide financial assistance to school districts.
-The economic savings of these biofuel systems not only provides positive savings for the school districts, but is also sound business considerations for industries looking to reduce energy costs and maintain profitability.
+Additional funding sources and special loan programs are currently under development to provide financial assistance.
+The economic savings of these biofuel systems make these projects a sound business option for schools, businesses and communiteis looking to reduce energy costs and maintain profitability.